-- 1. Reflective Journal

-- 2. Presentation of Mental Health Care in the Community

-- 3. Professional Learning Plan.
+- 1. Reflective Journal - 2.
+Presentation of Mental Health Care in the Community - 3.
+Professional Learning Plan (weeks 1, 4, and 8) - 4.
+Self-Evaluation

 Assignment Details: Reflective Journal

 - 1. Students will keep a weekly journal during this course. - 2.
 The instructor will discuss journal writing guidelines for this course during orientation week.
 The student's journal will be confidential between the student and the teacher.
 Sharing of any part of the student's or the instructor's writing will only occur when written permission has been given to do so.